Australia slips behind NZ for competitiveness

 17th isn’t bad, but not high enough.
 However the good thing is we are improving, while sadly Australia is not.
 You see what six years of Labor did to their competitiveness.

-The findings are a major blow for Tony Abbott, who vowed upon being elected in 2013 to become the “infrastructure minister”.
+The findings are a major blow for Tony Abbott, who vowed upon being elected in 2013 to become the “infrastructure prime minister”.
 They also highlight ongoing dismay within the business community at the lack of movement on major new projects.

-With the government using month's budget to borrow more to pay for a short-term boost through the $20,000 instant asset writeoff for small business, concerns continue to grow at the lack of longer-term economic investment to replace the resources boom.
+With the government using this month’s budget to borrow more to pay for a short-term boost through the $20,000 instant asset writeoff for small business, concerns continue to grow at the lack of longer-term economic investment to replace the resources boom.

-“For Christ's sake, something has to happen – the economy is not ticking over, and budget deficits are not at they level they are because things are doing well,” said CEDA chief executive Stephen Martin.
+“For Christ’s sake, something has to happen – the economy is not ticking over, interest rates and budget deficits are not at they level they are because things are doing well,” said CEDA chief executive Stephen Martin.

 The Abbott Government seems to also lack direction and a clear plan.